Frank-Devon/3d-Software-Renderer/README.md

 **More details**
 - Back face culling enabled (CCW triangles are culled)
 - Clipping on the near plane is done in clip space.
-- Row vector's and left hand cordinates are used.
+- Row vector's and left hand coordinates are used.
 - Painters algorithm used

 **What's next**